Are you planning to make Cold Process soap?

-You can keep your soap making supplies to a minimum.
+Then it is a good idea, to try to keep your soap making supplies to a minimum.

-So you can get started with very little overheads.
+That way you can get started with very little overheads.

 Once you have your supplies, you may find this guide on how to get started making soap useful.

 Electric Blender: A stick blender helps to speed up the stirring process.